GamzeEbru/GamzeEbru/README.md

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python Django REST framework
-- 🤔 I’m looking for help with working as a frontend developer
+- 🤔 I’m looking for help with working as a WEB developer

 ## Social
 <p>